ucdavis-bioinformatics-training/2020-August-Advanced-scRNAseq/prerequisites/cli/cluster.md

     srun -t 1-00:00:00 -c 4 -n 1 --mem 16000 --partition production --account adv_scrna_workshop --reservation adv_scrna_workshop  --pty /bin/bash

-This command is requesting a compute node with a time limit of 30 minutes (-t), one processor (-c), a max memory of 2Gb [2000] (--mem), and then finally, specifying a shell to run in a terminal ("--pty" option).
+This command is requesting a compute node with a time limit of 1 day (-t), 4 processors (-c), a max memory of 16Gb [16000] (--mem), and then finally, specifying a shell to run in a terminal ("--pty" option).
 Run this command to get to a compute node when you want to run jobs on the command-line directly.

 <div class="output">srun: job 29390113 queued and waiting for resources
 srun: job 29390113 has been allocated resources